lumol-org/lumol/README.md

 - **Stable**: it will never crash on a good input, and try to provide helpful error messages.

-Cymbalum is actively developed, and should be considered as alpha software.
+Lumol is actively developed, and should be considered as alpha software.
 If you are interested, have some question or want to participate, you can open a Github issue or go to the project [chat room][Gitter].